What is ACW?

 Continuous feedback helps bridge the gap between the agents and the customers, contributing significantly to the agents’ learning curve.

 Contact centers lay greatest emphasis on keeping the agents on-the-call as much as possible.
 After all, that’s where the ROI lies.
-Keeping your agents on-the-call (especially outbound) most of the time means great ROI.
+Keeping your agents on-the-call (especially outbound) most of the time means great ROI, as discussed in the blog 8 ways revenue generating contact center agents increase conversion rates.

 Does this mean that after-call work in a call center is just a frustrating diversion for the agents?
 Or does it have some significance of its own?
 Let’s find out.